 Accessibility: Limited, with steps and narrow doorways throughout.
 Seating available.

 Cockermouth Castle, Cockermouth

-Cockermouth Castle has dominated its position above the town of Cockermouth since the mid-1100s and played an important strategic role in the War of the Roses and the English Civil War.
+Cockermouth Castle has dominated its position above the town of Cockermouth since the mid-1100s and played important strategic roles in the War of the Roses and the English Civil War.
 Up until 2013, it was the home of the dowager Lady Egremont.
-Today the castle has been partially converted into private residences, but some sections remain in ruins and can be seen from the riverbanks below.
+Today, the castle has been partially converted into a private residence, but some sections remain in ruins and can be seen from the riverbanks below.

 Stay at one of our self-catering Lake District cottages

-We have a wide collection of holiday cottages for you to choose from in the Lake District National Park and Cumbria, from small cottages to large family homes.
+From small cottages to large family homes, we have a wide collection of holiday cottages to choose from close to these fascinating Lake District castles.
 All of our properties are full of features that make your holiday extra special.
-Visit our charming collection of holiday properties for a Lake District getaway today.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,